hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 - Sawtooth Issue: (leave this empty)

 # Summary
-[summary]: #summary This RFC proposes to implement the possibility to add new peers and remove the existing connections in runtime (through the component validator endpoint) when a node is working in the `static` peering mode.
-Along with that it also adds the corresponding extensions to the off-chain permissioning model.
+[summary]: #summary This RFC proposes functionality to add and remove static peer connections while a validator node is running in the `static` peering mode.
+This RFC also adds the corresponding extensions to the off-chain permssioning model.

 # Motivation
 [motivation]: #motivation

-When an administrator adds a new node to an existing Sawtooth network he/she has to restart a node with new peering settings.
-This makes any automation significantly harder to write than if we had the possibility to add peers in the runtime and also decreases the uptime.
+When an administrator adds a new node to an existing Sawtooth network, he has to restart a node with new peering settings.
+Restarting the process adds substantial complexity to infrastructure automation, and incurs system downtime.

-To resolve this problem our team proposes to add a method to add new peers to a running node and to remove peers from a running node.
+To resolve this problem, our team proposes to add a method to add new peers to a running node and to remove peers from a running node.

 An example use case is using Sawtooth along with a service discovery system like